Broil King Vs Weber: Which Grill is Worth Your Money?

 Broil King Sovereign XLS 9 grill knobs, side table and side burner

-Broil King Sovereign XLS 9 additional features
+Broil King’s additional features

 Other grills to consider

-For more details, check out our Weber Spirit VS Genesis guide which has a breakdown of all the major models.
+For more details, check out our Weber Spirit vs Genesis guide, which has a breakdown of all the major models.

 Weber Spirit E-330 Propane Gas Grill